 Nose Trauma Repair

 A blunt force trauma to the nose during a motor vehicle accident, sports injury or other incidents can leave the nasal passages collapsed and the nose disfigured.
 In some cases, the nose is damaged due to surgical removal of skin cancer or other medical procedures.
-Dr. Linkov is the best-rated nasal reconstruction surgeon in Manhattan, NYC who can restore lost cartilage and skin to rebuild the shape of the nose.
+Dr. Linkov is the best-rated Manhattan plastic surgeon who can restore lost cartilage and skin to rebuild the shape of the nose.
 His goal is always to allow for proper function while retaining a pleasing appearance to the nose and facial balance.

 All cosmetic nose alterations require extensive expertise, whether it is an aesthetic nose job or due to trauma.
 To ensure you receive the best care for both nasal form and function, you can trust Dr. Linkov for superior results if you need nasal reconstructive surgery.